amartyasinha/troubLinux/README.md

 terraform apply --auto-approve
 ```

 That's all, terraform will create an EC2 instance and automatically run the ansible role to setup troubleshooting env.
+Now, you can ssh to your EC2 instance using your private key and `cd begin_task` and follow the `README.txt` document for instructions.

 **NOTE:** Make sure you create the key in the correct region.
 Otherwise, terraform will not be able to find the key.